Ludwig Hirschfeld-Mack: Further teaching

-In 1926, Hirschfeld Mack began teaching art in the Free School in Wickersdorf in Thuringa.
+In 1926, Hirschfeld-Mack began teaching art in the Wickersdorf Free School Community in Thuringia.
 In 1929 he was appointed as a teacher of colour and general morphology at the Bauhochschule University of Craft and Architecture in Weimar.
 The school was established in Weimar after the Bauhaus left in 1925, and reopen in Dessau in 1926.
 In 1930 the director Otto Bartning was replaced by Paul Schlze-Naumberg, an advocate of Nazi architecture, resulting in the dismissal of most of the staff.
 He then became professor at the Pedagogical Academy in Frankfurt (Oder) until its closure in 1932.
 He taught at the Teacher Training Academy in Kiel in northern Germany from 1932 until it too was closed by the Nazis in 1933.
 He moved in April 1933 to Berlin where he was able to obtain casual employment teaching the construction of musical instruments at the Jöde-Schule/Güntherschule and other institutes.
-Hirschfeld Mack had married Elenor Wirth in 1917 and her father had established an acquaintance with the a member of the Clark family, who were members of the Quakers (Society of Friends) in England.
-After realising that his part Jewish Heritage made it impossible to obtain any permanent employment, Hirschfeld-Mack left Germany in early 1936 boundfor Britain in search of permanent employment.
+Hirschfeld-Mack had married Elenor Wirth in 1917 and her father had established an acquaintance with the a member of the Clark family, who were members of the Quakers (Society of Friends) in England.
+After realising that his part Jewish Heritage made it impossible to obtain any permanent employment, Hirschfeld-Mack left Germany in early 1936 for Britain in search of permanent employment.